-As of 2017, Korea has entered into EPAs/FTAs with twelve countries and three regions.
-The Korea-Central America FTA was signed in February 2018.
-The Republic of Korea is also negotiating a China-Japan-Korea FTA and RCEP, as well as FTAs with Ecuador and Israel.
+As of 2017, Korea has entered into EPAs/FTAs with twelve countries and three regions, and is also negotiating with Ecuador and Israel.
 Negotiations with Japan, Mexico, GCC, and Indonesia remain suspended.

 In May 2017, the Moon Jae-in administration was inaugurated.
 The New Administration's Economic Policies issued in July 2017 stated that Korea would promote new FTA negotiations with MERCOSUR and EAEU as well as negotiations to amend the existing FTAs with India and ASEAN.
+The first round of negotiations for MERCOSUR was held in September 2018.
+As for the US-Korea FTA, the renegotiations were concluded in March 2018, and thus the agreement was signed in September and ratified by both countries in December accordingly.

-In addition, the 2018 economic direction report issued by the Ministry of Economy and Finance of the Republic of Korea in December 2017 stated that negotiations for the amendment of the Korea-US FTA would be promoted under cooperation of relevant Ministries, with the utmost priority on national interests and in a balanced manner taking into account the situation of the industry and the entire macroeconomy.
-As for the Korea-China FTA, the report stated that Korea would promote domestic procedures for the follow-up negotiations concerning the service and investment sectors, while also contributing through the Korea-China FTA Implementation Committee to the resolution of the issues relating to Korean companies' trade investment in China, etc. and to the enhancement of competitiveness of products exported to China.
+Also, as for the Korea-China FTA, Korea would promote domestic procedures for the follow-up negotiations concerning the service and investment sectors, while also contributing through the Korea-China FTA Implementation Committee to the resolution of the issues relating to Korean companies' trade investment in China.
+The first round for reviewing the negotiations was held in March 2018.